LoneSalmon/Active-Directory/README.md

 <p align="center">
   <strong>😨 "What is PAT?" 😨</strong>
   <p align="justify">
-    <em>Port Address Translation is a network address translation (NAT) technique that enables multiple devices within a private network to share a single public IP address.
+    <em>Port Address Translation enables multiple devices within a private network to share a single public IP address.
 It achieves this by mapping different private IP addresses and port numbers to a single public IP address and port number, facilitating efficient internet access for multiple devices while conserving public IP addresses.
-We're essentially, in simple terms, converting SRV1 into a router for our domain LAN.</em>
+We're essentially converting SRV1 into a router for our domain.</em>
   </p>
 </p>

 <p align="center">
   <strong>😨 "What are the use cases?
-You already have Vmware NAT"</strong>
+You already have VMware NAT"</strong>
   <p align="justify">
-    <em> Using a Windows Server as a PAT router is advantageous in scenarios where integration with the Windows environment, centralized management, limited budget or resources, testing, and development, or customization and scripting are priorities.
-It can simplify management within a Windows-centric ecosystem and be cost-effective in smaller environments.
-However, traditional routers and dedicated networking hardware typically outperform Windows Servers regarding performance and reliability.
-VMware NAT, on the other hand, is well-suited for virtualized environments but may lack the level of control and integration found in a Windows Server setup.
+    <em> Using a Windows Server as a router is advantageous in scenarios where integration with the Windows environment, centralized management, limited budget or resources, testing, and development, or customization and scripting are priorities.
+It can simplify management within a Windows ecosystem and be cost-effective in smaller environments.
+However, traditional routers and networking hardware outperform Windows Servers regarding performance and reliability.
+VMware NAT, on the other hand, lacks the level of control found in a Windows Server.
 In a dedicated PAT Windows Server, you can activate <a href="https://docs.netscaler.com/en-us/citrix-sd-wan/current-release/dhcp-server-and-dhcp-relay.html#:~:text=A%20DHCP%20relay%20agent%20is,and%20a%20remote%20DHCP%20Server.">DHCP Relay Agent</a>, Enable packet capture and analysis, and create firewall policies in the PAT Server.
-Capabilities which are not found in Vmware NAT.</em>
+Capabilities which are not found in VMware NAT.</em>
   </p>
 </p>